 You can only have one NFS daemon running, so if another application has installed one, you’ll want to use that NFS daemon and reconfigure it to allow NFS mounts of your projects.

-- In another window, in a ddev project directory,
+- In another window, in a DDEV project directory, run

 ddev debug nfsmountto see if it can mount successfully.
-(The project need not be started.).
+(The project doesn’t need to be started.)
+If

 ddev debug nfsmountis successful, then everything is probably going to work.

-- After verifying that ~/.ddev/nfs_exports.txt has a line that includes your project directories,
+~/.ddev/nfs_exports.txthas a line that includes your project directories, then run

 sudo nssm start nfsdand